rayframework/rayframework.github.io/docs/index.md

 ## Why use Ray?

 The Ray framework it's a kind of mix of Django and Flask.
 Django it's the kind of framework that you're stuck with it (this is not always a problem), once you start using it, will become hard to get out of it.
 In the other side, Flask is a micro-framework that you can connect with a lot of plugins from the python community.
-Ray try to get the best of both sides, having a small, but powerful core, and allowing plugins to connect with it.
+Ray tries to get the best of both sides, having a small, but powerful core, and allowing plugins to connect with it.

 With Ray you can develop powerful REST APIs in a simple way and have the core of your application not coupled with the framework.